 On the other hand, an “elegant wedding” may be considered a bit less than elegant if everything, including alcoholic drinks, is not included.

-Yet, some weddings provide wine with dinner, and then have a no-host bar afterwards.
-In this case, no alcohol at all, except for the traditional Champagne toast (called the Champagne skate)1 might be considered less rude than having alcohol but expecting guest to pay cash for it.
+Yet, some weddings provide wine with dinner and then have a no-host bar afterward.
+In this case, no alcohol at all, except for the traditional Champagne toast (called the Champagne skate) 1 might be considered less rude than having alcohol but expecting the guest to pay cash for it.
 Many people consider inviting guests to your wedding much like inviting them to your home.
 Would you charge a guest in your home for a glass of wine?